Top 50 – Global Ranking Ranked N. 22 in Food and Beverage Management, Worldwide by Eduniversal

 Food and Beverage: The master program’s structure

-The Specialized Master in Food and Beverage in the Online or On-Campus format is designed to develop professionals who will master and hone their skills and embrace change, equipped not only to recognize the production and quality assurance processes particularly related to Food, Wine and Beverage, but more importantly, to operate in a global market thanks to their effective specific management and communication competencies.
+The Specialized Master Part Time in Food and Beverage Management in the Online or On-Campus format is designed to develop professionals who will master and hone their skills and embrace change.
+You’ll be equipped not only to recognize the production and quality assurance processes particularly related to Food, Wine and Beverage, but more importantly, to operate in a global market thanks to their effective specific management and communication competencies.
 These professionals will also generate competitive advantages and build deluxe brands in the fine food, wine and beverage sectors by capitalizing on new technologies and using the most advanced marketing techniques to promote companies and products.

 Mind-Opening & Knowledge Management Setting